skeeto/w64devkit/README.md

 * [Vim][vim] : powerful text editor
 * [Universal Ctags][ctags] : source navigation

-The toolchain includes pthreads, C++11 threads, and OpenMP.
+It is an MSVCRT toolchain with pthreads, C++11 threads, and OpenMP.
 All included runtime components are static. **Docker/Podman is not required to use the development kit**.
 It's merely a reliable, clean environment for building the kit itself.

 ## Build